QBSD: Quartile-Based Seasonality Decomposition for Cost-Effective RAN KPI Forecasting

 \section{Conclusion}

-This paper describes QBSD, a computationally effective solution to univariate time series forecasting specialized for RAN KPIs that exhibit seasonality.
+This paper describes QBSD, a computationally effective solution to univariate time series single-step forecasting specialized for RAN KPIs that exhibit seasonality.
 Though QBSD may not be the best method in terms of forecasting accuracy, it excels in speed while retaining a competitive edge on par with neural forecasting methods.
-It also produces the time-sensitive upper and lower operating ranges along with the forecast wherein other solutions would have to implement this functionality separately.
-In practical telecom scenarios with large-scale cellular networks consisting of numerous cells and a substantial number of KPIs, deploying context-sensitive models becomes computationally demanding.
-Compared to the existing methods, the proposed QBSD demonstrates significantly faster computation, while incurring lower space complexity without a significant loss in forecasting performance.
+It also produces the time-sensitive upper and lower operating ranges along with the forecast.
 Possible future work can be extending QBSD to model joint distributions between variables for multivariate forecasting.